 During the student's clinical experience, the student will be assigned to clinical experiences on and off campus.
 Additionally, the ATS will be off-campus for the majority of the student's general medical experience during the final semester.
-All students are responsible for securing their own transportation to/from their clinical site.
+All students are responsible for securing their own transportation to/from their clinical sites as many clinical sites are not near public transportation.
 This includes all costs.